In the days before my discovery of sex toy reviewers and sex blogs, if someone were to ask me, “What is your ideal sex toy?”

 I would have little doubt, unabashedly replied, “A hands-free one!”
 Just like that, with little to no consideration.
 (My second choice, most likely, a rabbit, ha!)

-ignorance ≠ Bliss
+Ignorance ≠ Bliss

-Similar to the child who wants a new puppy for Christmas having no concept of the amount of work that goes into caring for a pet, I wanted what I wanted.
+Similar to the child who wants a puppy for Christmas having no concept of the amount of work that goes into caring for a pet, I wanted what I wanted.
 The logistics involved in fulfilling my wishes were of little consequence.
 I still remained blissfully unaware of the difficulties, and complexities my preferences in adult toys hinged upon.

 Fast forward to today, I’m a lot more informed, even if I haven’t reached “expert status” just yet.
 I’m most assuredly clued-in enough to realize how difficult it will be to locate a wearable sex toy that works with my anatomy.
 Let alone one that works for a wide spectrum of body types.
 There are so many variables to consider.